digital-land/specification/content/specification/planning-condition.md

           description: a name used for this planning condition
         - field: description
           description: text explaining the condition
+        - field: reason
+          description: a text reason for the condition
         - field: organisation
           description: the organisation that created the condition
         - field: notes